simonesinagra/CodeScaffold/templates/plain-js/README.md

-# Vanilla-JS Playground
+# Plain-JS Playground

-Vanilla-JS is a TypeScript playground that provides an environment for experimenting with TypeScript code.
+Plain-JS is a TypeScript playground that provides an environment for experimenting with TypeScript code.
 This project allows you to quickly get started with TypeScript and provides a development environment for live-reloading.

 Table of Contents
 - [Getting Started](#getting-started)